Pete Doherty: Drug use and legal problems

-The sensitivity surrounding the issue became apparent in an edition of the BBC Two documentary series Arena about Doherty, on 12 November 2006, which included footage of him talking about this aspect of his personal life.
-He was visibly upset and had to politely ask the interviewer at one point to stop filming.
-In October 2007, Doherty explained in an interview with the BBC Radio 4 show Front Row that he had briefly reconciled with his father after three years when his father visited him in rehab, but were estranged again over drugs.
+In October 2007, Doherty said in an interview with the BBC Radio 4 show Front Row that he had briefly reconciled with his father after three years when his father visited him in rehab, but were estranged again over drugs.
 Doherty's mother, Jacqueline, has published a book about Doherty and his drug problems entitled Pete Doherty: My Prodigal Son.
 In late 2007, a photo was published in several newspapers of Doherty allegedly forcing his pet cat to inhale from a crack pipe.

-Doherty made another attempt to fight his drug addiction in September 2007, when he underwent rehab for six weeks at Clouds House.
-However, he relapsed in November 2007 following his appearance at the MTV Europe Music Awards 2007 in Munich.

-On 8 April 2008, Doherty was jailed for 14 weeks by a court for breaching a probation order after a string of brushes with the law for drugs and driving offences.
+Doherty made another attempt to fight his drug addiction in September 2007, when he underwent drug rehabilitation for six weeks at Clouds House.
+He relapsed in November 2007 following his appearance at the 2007 MTV Europe Music Awards in Munich.
+On 8 April 2008, Doherty was jailed for 14 weeks for breaching a probation order after a string of brushes with the law for drugs and driving offences.
 On 18 April, he was moved to a private area of Wormwood Scrubs prison after learning that fellow inmates were planning to attack him.
 On 6 May, he was released after his sentence was cut in half and a further 18 days were remitted due to a government plan to reduce overcrowding.
 He also had another two days off for being in police custody (after serving just over four weeks of a 14-week sentence).
 He described prison life as "a lot of gangsters and Radio 4" and showed a certificate confirming he had passed a drugs test while inside.